 The Derby-Shelton Bridge carries Bridge Street (State Road 712) over the Housatonic River between Downtown Shelton and Downtown Derby.
-The bridge further represents the primary crossing of the Housatonic River within the Naugatuck Valley Region and stands as a critical element of the regional infrastructure.
+The bridge is a primary crossing of the Housatonic River within the Naugatuck Valley Region and is a critical element of the regional infrastructure.
 The bridge was built in 1918 and is historically significant.
 While the substructure is in good condition, many elements have deteriorated over time, including the pavement structure, parapet walls, and lighting.

 The project will include:

 - The removal of existing “Cobra-style” lighting.
 Period style, decorative lights will be installed along the bridge on top of the parapet walls.
 These lights will enhance the presence of the bridge at night and comply with dark sky guidelines.
-Additional lighting will be installed within the pedestrian plaza area if needed to properly light the entire area.
-The new lighting will be designed to match the new lighting that will be installed as part of the Route 34 (Main Street) reconstruction project to create a consistent and cohesive environment.
+The new lighting will be designed to complement the new lights that will be installed as part of the Route 34 (Main Street) reconstruction project to create a consistent and cohesive environment.

 Status of Project

 The final design has been completed and the project has been advertised for construction and awarded to Mohawk Northeast, Inc. Construction is scheduled to begin in Spring 2021.

 The project plans were also updated to include the extension of the cycle track and pedestrian walkway down the southeast ramp to Canal Street.
 The ramp has been permanently closed to motor vehicles.
 Access to Bridge Street from Canal Street has been routed to the new roadway through the former Spongx property that now houses the Canal Street Lofts Building.